 - a) Make sure the battery has a full charge.
-See section 5.1.3 for charging instructions. - b) For all units except Kohler 26 HP EFI: Be sure the throttle control is midway between the "SLOW" and "FAST" positions, and the choke is in the "ON" position for a cold engine or the "OFF" position for a warm engine. - c) Make sure there is fuel in the fuel tank and that the fuel valve is open. - d) Operator must be in the seat.
-Be sure the seat switch is properly adjusted.
-See Section 5.2.7. - e) Make sure the parking brake is set and motion control levers are moved out (neutral lock position). - f) Check that the blades are disengaged. - g) Check that the spark plug wires are properly connected. - h) Check for loose or faulty wiring connections. - i) Check for corrosion at all wiring connections.
+See section 5.1.3 for charging instructions. - b) Be sure the throttle control is midway between the "SLOW" and "FAST" positions, and the choke is in the "ON" position for a cold engine or the "OFF" position for a warm engine. - c) Make sure there is fuel in the fuel tank and that the fuel valve is open. - d) Operator must be in the seat. - e) Make sure the parking brake is set and motion control levers are moved out (neutral lock position).

+- f) Check that the blades are disengaged. - g) For 31 HP Daihatsu Gas units Check that the spark plug wires are properly connected. - h) Check for loose or faulty wiring connections. - i) Check for corrosion at all wiring connections.
 Even minor corrosion may cause a faulty connection.
-Clean connector terminals thoroughly with electrical contact cleaner, apply dielectric grease and reconnect.
+Clean connector terminals thoroughly with electrical contact cleaner; apply dielectric grease and reconnect.